opendoor-labs/charter/README.md

-Chater
+Charter
 ======

-A service that generates PNG d3 charts.
+A service that generates PNG from d3 charts.
+Useful for embedding static d3 charts in emails.